Airthings, the Norway-based tech company, has introduced the Wave Plus smart radon, CO2 and TVOC detector into the UK market.

 For now though, if you want one of the most feature rich smart home air quality monitors around then look no further than the Airthings Wave Plus.

-- Award-winning: Wave Plus is an award-winning smart indoor air quality monitor with radon detection.
+- AWARD-WINNING: Wave Plus is an award-winning smart indoor air quality monitor with radon detection.
 (TIME magazine's Best Inventions 2019; CES Innovation Award - Honouree 2019)

-- RELIABLE RADON RESULTS: As radon levels fluctuate daily, long term measuring is necessary.
-Airthings Wave Plus is a radon gas Detector which measures radon accurately and reliably
+- RELIABLE RADON RESULTS: As radon levels fluctuate daily, continuous long-term measuring is necessary.
+Airthings Wave Plus measures radon accurately and reliably

 AIR QUALITY – SENSOR SPECIFICATIONS